 5 Quick Snack Stops to Pop Into In The Glebe!

 Now that September is under way, kids are back at school and parents are back to work all over the city, including my neighbourhood, The Glebe.
 From bakeries and chocolatiers to coffee shops and grocery stores, there is such a variety of places in The Glebe for visitors and “Glebites” to shop, eat and play.
-I love visiting my favourite haunts close to where I live and work to pick up a quick bite to eat.
+I love visiting my favourite haunts close to where I live and work to pick up a quick snack to eat.
 It is also a great place to visit whether you are planning a trip to Ottawa or if you are acting as a tourist in the city.

 Have you ever been to this part of the nation’s capital?
 If you are ever in this area of the nation’s capital and are feeling a bit feeling a bit peckish, take a look at five places along (and just slightly off of) Bank Street in The Glebe I like to pop into for a quick snack!